chhuang-one/sqxclib/doc/SqStorage.md

 #### query with JOIN clause

-If user executes a query that joins multiple tables without specifying table type, program will use SqTypeJoint as table type by default.
-SqTypeJoint can create array of pointers for the results.
+If user executes a query that joins multiple tables without specifying table type, program will use [SqTypeJoint](SqTypeJoint.md) as table type by default.
+[SqTypeJoint](SqTypeJoint.md) can create array of pointers for query result.

 use C functions